 Mower blades and mower drive belt should come to a complete stop within seven (7) seconds after electric PTO switch is turned off (or operator rises off seat).
-If mower drive belt does not stop within seven (7) seconds, see your dealer.
+If mower drive belt does not stop within seven (7) seconds, see the PTO Clutch Adjustment section.

-NOTE: Once the engine has stopped, PTO switch must be turned off, parking brake must be engaged, and the motion control handles must be locked in the NEUTRAL position after the operator returns to the seat in order to start the engine.
+NOTE: Once the engine has stopped, PTO switch must be turned off, parking brake must be engaged. and the motion control handles must be locked in the NEUTRAL position after the operator returns to the seat in order to start the engine.